MrFanCode/mrfancode.github.io/content/about.md

 I'm Irfan,

-When I was 14 years old, I began programming.
-I began with JS, CSS, and HTML.
-I gained knowledge in Bash script, Python, C++, Linux, Digital Forensics, and Cryptography.
+I began programming at the age of 14.
+I began with HTML, CSS, and JavaScript.
+I gained knowledge in Bash Script, Python, C++, Linux, Digital Forensics, and Cryptography.
 Additionally, I also like to solve CTF challenges on CTFLearn, TryHackMe, PicoCTF, HackTheBox, and OverTheWire.

-I just learned all of this on my own just through the open-source/publicly available information on the internet.
+I just learned through the open-source/publicly available information on the internet.

 #### The purpose of this blog